Funeral services underway for 9-year-old Chicago girl allegedly killed by neighbor

 CHICAGO - Funeral services got underway Thursday for a Portage Park girl who was tragically killed while playing outside earlier this month.

 Witnesses say her murder was "completely unprovoked."
-Loved ones were heartbroken to be saying goodbye to 9-year-old Serbi Medina.
+Loved ones were heartbroken to be saying goodbye to 9-year-old Serabi Medina.

 Her services started around 3 p.m. at Rago Brothers Funeral Home, where family and friends gathered to pay their final respects.